niteshkumartiwari/B-Plus-Tree/README.md

 3. In the code we have used a ptr2parent which directly give access to the parent of the node with ease, which is little bit deviated from B+ Tree defination where we don't use it.
 Consequences of this are yet to be unfold.
-Meanwhile, I have added it as a  question in [stackoverflow](https://stackoverflow.com/questions/57831014/why-we-are-not-saving-the-parent-pointer-in-b-tree-for-easy-upward-traversal-in)(NOW IT HAS BEEN REMOVED AS IT WILL CREATE A MESS WHILE DELETION)
+Meanwhile, I have added it as a  question in [stackoverflow](https://stackoverflow.com/questions/57831014/why-we-are-not-saving-the-parent-pointer-in-b-tree-for-easy-upward-traversal-in) (NOW IT HAS BEEN REMOVED AS IT WILL CREATE A MESS WHILE DELETION).

+4. We are saving the \*ptr2next explicitly while ideally it is saved as the last pointer in the pointerset.
+But here as we are using union to save the memory and seperate the leaf and non-leaf nodes, because of this \*ptr2next is explicitly saved !!

 ## Some UseFul Properties of B+ Tree: